 • bloating – your tummy may feel uncomfortably full and swollen

-• diarrhoea – you may have watery poo and sometimes need to poo suddenly
+• diarrhoea – you may have a watery poo and sometimes need to poo suddenly

 • constipation – you may strain when pooing and feel like you can’t empty your bowels fully